 Nymphs and adults feed on plants, using their piercing mouthparts to suck sap from trunks and stems.
 This has been shown to cause stunted growth, localized damage, and reduced yields.

 Additionally, as SLF feeds, it excretes a sugary substance called honeydew.
 Honeydew is attractive to ants, wasps, and bees and can develop an intense, rotten odor as it ferments.
 It is also readily colonized by black, sooty mold which can cover leaves and inhibit photosynthesis.
 Sooty mold can also cover manmade structures and can be difficult to remove.

 It should be noted that although SLF have been found on crops such as corn, soybeans, and alfalfa, they haven’t been observed feeding on these plants.

 Although SLF can be present in large numbers on host plants, SLF are not typically associated with host mortality.
 SLF is considered a stressor that may contribute to the decline of its host.
 The exception to this is grapes, which can suffer greatly reduced winter hardiness as a result of SLF feeding.
 It remains to be seen what effect lanternfly feeding will have on Maryland’s vinyards.

-The MD Dept. of Agriculture does not operate a residential spray program.
+The Maryland Department of Agriculture does not operate a residential spray program.
 We cannot offer to treat private residences for SLF, except within a narrow range of circumstances.
 If you qualify for treatment, you may be contacted by an MDA employee.

 - Mechanical controls are non-chemical.
 They rely on killing SLF by hand or trapping.
 These options are the least environmentally impactful available.
 Please consider them first before choosing to use insecticides.